-Italian dictator Benito Mussolini rose to power after World War I. He created Italy's Fascist Party, became prime minister and eventually took control of the country.
-Mussolini liked to take credit for everything that went right in Italy, even when it didn't go that well at all.
+In the wake of World War I, Italian dictator Benito Mussolini began his slow and inexorable rise to power.
+He created Italy's Fascist Party, became prime minister and eventually took full control of the country's day-to-day decision making.
+Those decisions, of course, had consequences, and Mussolini liked to take credit for everything that went right in Italy, even when it didn't go that well at all.
 He was particularly fond of saying he was responsible for successful, large-scale public works projects, such as the railroad system.

 In fact, there's an old saying about Mussolini that goes something like this: "Mussolini made the trains run on time."
-The idea is that even dictators have their good points.
-Despite fascism being an often brutal model of efficient government, full of poverty and corruption -- hey, at least the trains ran on time [source: Cathcart].
+In other words, even dictators have their good points.
+Sure, fascism is an often brutal model of efficient government, full of poverty and corruption, but hey, at least the trains were newly punctual [source: Cathcart].

-But, in Mussolini's case, even this good point wasn't exactly true.
+But, in Mussolini's case, even this point wasn't exactly true.
 He used pro-Fascist propaganda to boost his power and selected the rail industry as an example of a key way in which he'd improve daily life for Italians.
-While there were some improvements -- in terms of reduced unemployment and investment in infrastructure -- this didn't always translate into the perfection the propaganda purported [source: Biography].
+While there really were some improvements around the country – in terms of reduced unemployment and investment in infrastructure – this didn't always translate into the supposed perfection perpetuated by propaganda [source: Biography].

-Italy's railway had entered a state of disrepair after World War I, but there had been a number of improvements that made the rail system run better.
-Mussolini liked to say he was responsible for those improvements.
-However, those improvements took place before Mussolini stepped into power.
-He couldn't really take credit for them, although that didn't stop him.
+Italy's railway had entered into a state of disrepair after World War I, but after the war ended, there had been a number of measures implemented to boost efficiency.
+Mussolini, of course, liked to say he was responsible for those improvements.
+However, those changes actually took place before he assumed power, so technically, he couldn't really take credit (although that didn't stop him).
 More to the point, the trains didn't always run on time, either.

-Mussolini led a very troubled life, one that included a violent youth.
+Mussolini led a very troubled life, one that included a violent childhood.
 He bullied schoolmates and was prone to picking fights.
 At 10, he stabbed another child in the hand and later stuck a knife in a girlfriend's arm.
-As a young adult, Mussolini was known for a proclivity for sword fighting.
-Perhaps he should have studied his country's train timetables instead [source: Greenspan].
+As a young adult, Mussolini was known for a proclivity for sword fighting. [source: Greenspan].

 - Biography.
 "Benito Mussolini."
 A&E Networks.
 (Oct.
 26, 2014) http://www.biography.com/people/benito-mussolini-9419443